 New Slains Castle

-Overlooking Cruden Bay, this impressive ruin sits on the edge of the cliffs and despite its current deliaberdated state, still maintains a powerful presence.
+Overlooking Cruden Bay, this impressive ruin sits on the edge of the cliff.
+Despite its current deliaberdated state, this fascinating castle maintains a powerful presence.
 The original tower building dates back to the 1600s, with further construction work carried out over the centurys.
-Known locally as New Slains to disguish from the nearby Old Slains castle, it is said to be Bram Stoker’s inspiration for his novel Count Dracula.
+Known locally as New Slains to differentiate from the nearby Old Slains castle, it is said to be Bram Stoker’s inspiration for his novel Count Dracula.

-The caste is not well signposted, however we parked in the main Cruden Bay car and took the scenic 3/4 of a mile walk.
-This ruin is a very worthwhile visit, but take care when exploring both inside and out, because there are no safety barriers or staff on site.
+The caste is not well signposted, however we parked in the main Cruden Bay car park & took the scenic 3/4 of a mile walk.
+This ruin is a worthwhile visit, but take care when exploring because there are no safety barriers or site staff.

 Whilst standing on the cliffs viewing this property, I felt a little sad that it has been allowed to degrade to its current state.
 Plans to restore the castle have been on hold since 2008, due to the economic slowdown.
 I hope some day this fabulous castle will be restored to its former glory.

 Drum Castle is one of the oldest tower houses dating back to 1323 and is steeped with history and mystery.
-Join the guided tour which is both entertaining and informative, visiting the beautifully decorated Drawing Room, the Dining Room, the Gallery, the Business Room and the Library.
+Join the guided tour which is both entertaining and informative, visiting many rooms including the beautifully decorated Drawing Room.
 The Library is my favourite room, with over 3000 books stored in the floor to ceiling bookcases.
-Behind some of the bookcases, there are secret rooms and staircases which were built within the 18 foot deep walls!
+Behind some of the bookcases there are secret rooms and staircases which were built within the 18 foot deep walls!